Businesses rely on rail to deliver goods at just the right time, so reliable performance and time keeping are an essential part of the service

 Keeping these performance-monitoring techniques up-to-date is essential because rail plays such an important part in the logistical supply chain of major retailers, who rely on high-quality delivery and accurate information to meet their customers’ needs.

-You can view the latest information on the time keeping of Britain’s freight trains (PDF) view the latest information on the time keeping of Britain’s freight trains (PDF), or contact Jonathan Drea in our freight performance team.
+You can view the latest Freight Trains time keeping in Britain latest information (PDF), or contact Jonathan Drea in our freight performance team.

 Investing for improved freight performance